-Information received regarding the allegation of sexual abuse and sexual harassment indicate in the past 12-months sixteen (16) allegations of sexual abuse and sexual harassment.
+Information received regarding the allegations of sexual abuse and sexual harassment indicate in the past 12-months there was one allegation of sexual harassment.

 The Auditor's review of the PREA training curriculum all staff, volunteers and contractors received identifies whoever received the information first, as a First Responder, including staff, volunteers, and contractors.
-As a First Responder these individuals are trained to take steps to isolate and contain the situation, secure the scene, separate the alleged victim from the alleged perpetrator, remove all uninvolved parties, relay any observations to the investigators, IPCM or shift commander.
+As a First Responder these individuals are trained to take steps to isolate and contain the situation, secure the scene, separate the alleged victimfrom the alleged perpetrator, remove all uninvolved parties, relay any observations to the investigators, IPCM or shift commander.